Please Note: ForexTime (FXTM) was not included in the 2019 annual review. As a result, this broker's ratings may be outdated.

 Forex Time (FXTM) was founded in 2011 by forex industry veteran Andrey Dashin, who is also a key shareholder of the online broker Alpari.
 Since FXTM’s launch, the broker has expanded its platforms to include the suite of trading applications developed by MetaQuotes Software Corporation, which includes MetaTrader 4 (MT4) and MetaTrader 5 (MT5).

 Today, FXTM remains a MetaTrader-only broker and offers seven account types that provide traders with access to 59 currency pairs as well as CFDs on 173 single-stock shares, 11 indices, six metals, three energy contracts, and three cryptocurrencies.
 The broker also provides social copy trading through its FXTM Invest offering.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is ForexTime (FXTM) safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of ForexTime (FXTM).

 |Publicly-Traded Company (Listed)||No|

 |Regulated in Emerging Hub||Yes|